tomarrell/tomarrellcom/README.md

+**NB: This repo no longer contains the latest version of tomarrell.com.
+The new repo is over [here](https://github.com/tomarrell/website)**

 # Tom's Personal Site
 Current personal site source.
 Includes an interactive snake game written in vanilla JS, working on both desktop and mobile.